skalenetwork/sgxwallet/README.md

 **sgxwallet** is a next generation hardware secure crypto wallet that is based on **Intel SGX** technology.
 It currently supports **Ethereum** and **SKALE**, and will support **Bitcoin** in the future.

 **sgxwallet** runs as a network server.
 Clients connect to the server, authenticate to it using TLS 1.0 protocol with client certificates, and then issue requests to the server to generate crypto keys and perform cryptographic operations.
-The keys are generated inside the secure SGX enclave and never leave the enclave unencrypted.
+The keys are generated inside the secure SGX enclave and never leave the enclave un-encrypted.

 The server provides an initial registration service to issue client certificates to the clients.
 The administrator manually approves each registration.